 - JCA stands for Java Cryptography Architecture.
 It is a set of classes that provides Cryptography capabilities for Java programs.
-It is a default part of the Java application development environment i.e. JDK ( Java Development Kit).
+It is a default part of the Java application development environment, i.e. JDK ( Java Development Kit).
 JCA was introduced in JDK version 1.1.
 JCA provides basic cryptographic functionality for the programmer using Java.
 The cryptographic functionalities involve access control, message digest, key pair, permissions, and digital certificates.
-JCA provides a set of abstract classes in Java package called security.
+JCA provides a set of abstract classes in a Java package called security.

 - The main purpose of this is JCA which serves the provision of pluggable architecture.
 That means it allows the user to change the internal details without knowing the router interface.
 JCA provides conceptual cryptographic functionalities and allows them to implement in various ways.
 This allows the different vendors to provide their implementation of cryptographic tools.

 - To achieve this, Java, Cryptography Architecture consists of several classes called engine classes.
 Engine class is a logical implementation of cryptographic functionalities.
 There is only a single Java security signature class in this Architecture which represents all the possible variations of the digital signature algorithm class.
 Another class called provider does the actual implementation of this algorithm.